microbiomedata/metaMAGs/README.md

 ## Summary

 The workflow is based on [IMG MAGs pipeline](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6323987/)<sup>1</sup> for metagenome assembled genomes generation.
+It takes assembled contigs, reads mapping result bam file and contigs annotations result to to associate groups of contigs as deriving from a seemingly coherent microbial species (binning) and evaluted by checkM and gtdb-tk.

 ## Required Database